13 of the Best Attractions in Michigan Thumb

 The island is closed to camping and hiking as its a designated nesting area for Bald Eagles.
-However it is a spot to see the Pitcher’s Thistle, or dune thistle, and endangered species.
+However it is a spot to see the Pitcher’s Thistle, or dune thistle, an endangered species.
 The lighthouse on the north end of the island can be visited by excursion boat from Au Gris or Caseville.
 You can arrange a tour of the island for a group or participate in one of the weekend dinner cruises.
 Reservations and information can be made with Explorer Charters.

 Port Austin Reef Light

-Port Austin Lighthouse – Is a lighthouse off the shore of Lake Huron, about 2.5 miles north of Port Austin, Huron County Michigan sitting on a rocky reef, which is just north of the tip of the Thumb and a real hazard to navigation.
+The Port Austin Lighthouse – Is a located in the shallow reef off the shore of Lake Huron, about 2.5 miles north of Port Austin, Michigan sitting on a rocky reef, which is just north of the tip of the Thumb and a real hazard to navigation.
 The light was first lit in 1878, and its pier was modified in 1899.
 It is still operational and is automated.
 The foundation materials are a pier, and the tower is constructed of yellow brick, with buff markings.
 It is an octagonal, 60-foot tall tower, with an attached keeper house.
-In 1985 the lens was replaced by a 12-volt solar-powered Tideland Signal 300 mm acrylic optic, which eliminated the need to maintain the submarine cable
+In 1985 the lens was replaced by a 12-volt solar-powered Tideland Signal 300 mm acrylic optic, which eliminated the need to maintain the submarine cable.

 Pointe Aux Barques Lighthouse – One of the Oldest in the Great Lakes

-Pointe Aux Barques Lighthouse – The Pointe aux Barques Lighthouse ranks among the oldest lighthouses in Michigan.
+The Pointe Aux Barques Lighthouse – ranks among the oldest lighthouses in Michigan.
 It is an active lighthouse maintained by the US Coast Guard remotely, located in Lighthouse County Park on Lake Huron near Port Hope, Michigan in Huron County.
 “Pointe aux Barques” means ‘Point of Little Boats’, a descriptor of the shallow shoals and reefs that lurk beneath these waves, presenting a hazard to boats as they round Michigan’s Thumb.

 Largest Farmers Market Outside of Detroit